dhwanisinghal-sudo/Sales-Data-Analysis/README.md

 ## Conclusion
 The analysis highlights important sales trends across categories, regions, and time.
 Data visualization helped in identifying patterns and deriving meaningful insights.
+This project also focuses on analyzing e-commerce order trends and seasonal patterns using monthly sales data.